dmuratov-als/shell-link-checker/README.md

 # Shell link checker
-Website broken link checking shell script based on **Wget** and **curl**.
+Shell script for checking broken links on a web site, based on **Wget** and **curl**.
 The script consists of two one-liners (sort of) to be edited _ad hoc_, copied and pasted into the terminal, and run consecutively.

-Most probably, one will need to fine-tune Wget and curl (such as specify credentials, set timeouts, include / exclude files, paths or domains, mimic a browser, handle HTTP or SSL errors, etc.) with options (consult the respective MAN pages) to get an adapted behavior.
+Fine-tuning of Wget and curl may be necessary, such as specifying credentials, setting timeouts, including or excluding files, paths, or domains, mimicking a browser, or handling HTTP or SSL errors.
+Consult the respective MAN pages for options to customize the behavior.

 ## Features
-- Link checking, including those in webmanifest/browserconfig
+- Link checking, including links in the webmanifest/browserconfig files
 - Email checking
-- Data collection (TITLE/META description/og:title/og:description extraction; absolute, mailto and tel links; etc.)
+- Data collection (TITLE/META description/og:title/og:description extraction; absolute links; mailto and tel links; etc.)
 - Custom term search (useful for checking for soft 404's, etc.)

 ![Screenshot](/broken-links.jpg)